google/android-fhir/README.md

 Contributing

 # Contributing
 The Android FHIR SDK is being developed by a consortium of application developers.
-We welcome contributions from anyone.
+We welcome contributions.
+Please see the [project boards](https://github.com/google/android-fhir/projects).

 ## Feedback
 If you want to provide any feedback, discuss use cases, raise feature requests, or simply want to get involved, please use the [Discussions](https://github.com/google/android-fhir/discussions) section, or email us at <android-fhir-sdk-feedback@google.com>.